 For farmers the accident insurance contribution and group life insurance contribution are also statutory.
-The group life insurance contribution is a very small fixed amount (12 euro/year in 2017) and is not simulated in EUROMOD.
-Other insurance schemes, like unemployment insurance contribution, are voluntary for self-employed, and therefore are not simulated in EUROMOD.
+The group life insurance contribution is a very small fixed amount (12 euro/year in

-^[1] Statistics for the year 2016 are the latest available, and thus the numbers are also used for the following years.
+^[1] Statistics for the year 2016 are not yet available, and thus the numbers for the year 2015 are also used for the year 2016.